rollthecloudinc/hedge/README.md

 # Purpose

 These APIs fill gaps when direct communication with AWS is not possible in the browser for [druids](https://github.com/ng-druid/platform).
-At the moment this APIs are meant to be used internally for specific domain requirements of Roll the Cloud Initiatives.
+At the moment this APIs are meant to be used internally for specific domain requirements of Roll the Cloud initiatives.

 * security vulnerability
 * sdk incompatibility